 - You can view your running mobile usage any time throughout the month on the Your account (Dashboard) page.

 - You can view past bills at any time on the Billing history page.

-- Your can sort the Billing history page by Monthly usage (or bills), Payments, Purchases or Refunds/credits.
+- Your can sort the Billing history page by Monthly usage (or bills), Payments, Purchases, Refunds/credits or Other.